wfm2008124/learngit/readme.txt

-t is a version control system.
+Git is a distributed version control system i'm a boy.
+Git is free software.
 Git is free software.